andrewjahn/AndysBrainBook/docs/MRtrix/MRtrix_Course/MRtrix_11_FixelBasedAnalysis.rst

 Many of these parameters are covered in more detail in Bennet Fauber's Supercomputing Tutorial, which can be found `here <https://justbennet.github.io/umich-cluster-neuroimaging/>`__.
 For now, note that we are using the ``standard`` partition, we are allocating 24 hours for this script to run, and that we will use 8gb per job that we submit.
 (Using too little memory can lead to errors during commands such as ``dwi2mask``.)
 The ``--account`` field will need to be changed to your account when you run the script.

-The next set of code will load the modules needed for MRtrix, as well as a line of code that will be change in a for-loop:
+The next few lines of code will load the modules needed for MRtrix, as well as a line of code that will be change in a for-loop:

 ::